cosmos-lab/ornjs-core/README.md

 OrnJS is an object orn approach to achieve data driven dynamic HTML with the power of ECMAScript.
 A radical approach to plan HTML based UI...

-- Specially designed for rapid PWA development.

-- Put HTML template in a seprate *.html file and encapsulate all UI logics/data/event handlers inside an ECMAScript class in a standard *.js javascript file.
-Orn(container,scope,template) method will load html template over HTTP and render UI in 'container' with 'scope'.
-'container' could be any valid selector string or a DOM object. 'scope' can be any javascript object or 'this' of any javascript class.

-- Serve UI resources over HTTP via any webserver (Node.js, Apache or nginx).

-- Gives you more control over your UI architecture to design it in your own ways, because most of the application is driven by your ECMAScript classes.
-ORN is just to create a dynamic HTML into a container from scope data ('this' or any javascript object) & HTML template (inline or external *.html file).

-- Mix it with any stack of your existing project without making too much changes. e.g. Achieve data driven HTML in php, wordpress based websites or any PWA...

 ## Sample Template
 ```